-In all arms, courses repeat every 28 days for up to 5 years in the absence of disease progression or unacceptable toxicity.
+In all arms, treatment repeats every 28 days for up to 5 years in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up every 3 months for up to 5 years.

-- Patients must have morphologically confirmed diagnosis of myelodysplastic syndromes (MDS) or chronic myelomonocytic leukemia (CMML) based on one of the following:
+- Patients must have morphologically confirmed diagnosis of myelodysplastic syndrome (MDS) or chronic myelomonocytic leukemia (CMML) based on one of the following:

 - French-American-British (FAB) classifications:

 - Refractory anemia with excess blasts (RAEB - defined as having 5-20% myeloblasts in the bone marrow)

 - Chronic myelomonocytic leukemia (CMML) with 10-19% myeloblasts in the bone marrow and/or 5-19% blasts in the blood

 - Refractory anemia with excess blasts-1 (RAEB-1 - defined as having 5-9% myeloblasts in the bone marrow)

 - Refractory anemia with excess blasts-2 (RAEB-2 - defined as having 10-19% myeloblasts in the bone marrow and/or 5-19% blasts in the blood)

 - Chronic myelomonocytic leukemia-1 (CMML-1 - defined as having < 10% myeloblasts in the bone marrow and/or < 5% blasts in the blood)